na--/ebook-tools/README.md

 * `-mfo=<value>`, `--metadata-fetch-order=<value>`; env. variables `ISBN_METADATA_FETCH_ORDER`; default value `Goodreads,Amazon.com,Google,ISBNDB,WorldCat xISBN,OZON.ru`

   This option allows you to specify the online metadata sources and order in which the scripts will try searching in them for books by their ISBN.
 The actual search is done by calibre's `fetch-ebook-metadata` command-line application, so any custom calibre metadata [plugins](https://plugins.calibre-ebook.com/) can also be used.
 To see the currently available options, run `fetch-ebook-metadata --help` and check the description for the `--allowed-plugin` option.

+If you use Calibre versions that are older than 2.84, it's required to manually set this option to an empty string.

 #### Options for [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition):